sablier-labs/v2-sandbox/README.md

 ### Viem / Wagmi

-While not yet implemented in a bespoke sandbox, we strongly recommend having a look at [wagmi](wagmi.sh/) and [viem](https://viem.sh/) for the web3 interactions.
-To understand how the API may change between ethers and the wagmi stack, please read this [migration](https://wagmi.sh/react/ethers-adapters) guide.
+While not yet implemented in a bespoke sandbox, we strongly recommend using [wagmi](wagmi.sh/) and [viem](https://viem.sh/) for building your web3 app.
+The official Sablier interface uses these two libraries.

+To understand how the API changes between ethers and the wagmi stack, see this [migration](https://wagmi.sh/react/ethers-adapters) guide.